chen1plus/blog/content/blog/lmod-modulefiles.md

 # Basics

 Modulefiles are Lua scripts that define the environment variables required to use a software package.
-You should learn the basic syntax of Lua first.
+To get started, familiarize yourself with the basic syntax of Lua:

 ```lua
 -- This is a comment.